Info for College Financial Aid Offices and High School Counselors

 In May 2018, New Jersey passed a law allowing DACA recipients and undocumented students to apply for state financial aid, including merit-based awards such as the Governor's Urban Scholarship.
-How can you help these students get the funding they need to attend college?
+How can you support students access said aid?

 Financial Aid Application Workshops

 Make the Road NJ runs community financial aid workshops to help families prepare materials for financial aid applications.
 The workshops are flexible and can fit your school's schedule and particular needs.
 We will help parents gather necessary documents, assist students in filling out their applications, and train college counseling staff.
 Click on the image or contact us (firstname.lastname@example.org, 908-967-3478) to schedule a workshop at your school.

 DACA and undocumented students, and their families, might not know what programs and scholarships they're eligible for.
 You can let them know that they're eligible for state aid, as well as many national merit-based scholarships.